netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

        |   ok (txid: 7688)                               |
        v                                                 v
 ~~~
-{: title="Conditional transaction successfully executed.
-As all
+{: title="Conditional transaction towards the Running datastore
-the txid values specified by the client matched those on the server,
+successfully executed.
+As all the txid values specified by the
-the transaction was successfully executed."}
+client matched those on the server, the transaction was successfully
+executed."}

 ~~~ call-flow
      Client                                            Server